r-wells/email/README.md

 Enjoy!

 ## Notes
 This product is a work in progress.
-Later features will include post/delete/put updates for sending, deleteing and editing emails on the api.
+Later features will include post/delete/put updates for sending, deleting and editing emails on the api.